nikojpapa/EIPs/EIPS/eip-X.md

 Order-finding can be defined as follows: given a positive integer _n_ and an integer _a_ coprime to _n_, find the smallest positive integer _k_ such that _a_ ^ _k_ = 1 (mod _n_).

-Order-finding can be reduced[10] to factoring, and vice-versa.
-Therefore, the puzzle must first generate hard-to-factor numbers with high probability as a modulus and then generating a random numbers coprime to those moduli.
+Order-finding can be reduced[^10] to factoring, and vice-versa.
+Therefore, the puzzle must first generate hard-to-factor numbers with high probability as a modulus and then generate random numbers coprime to those moduli.

-To compare costs with the factoring puzzle, each were deployed and solved using known solutions.
+To compare costs with the factoring puzzle, we may compare the contracts using these puzzles in two ways: (1) verifying known solutions and (2) deploying.

-To verify solutions, an order-finding contract was deployed with a lock having a random 3071-bit base and a random 3072-bit modulus.
-Cleve[14] defines the quantum order-finding problem to have an order no greater than twice the bit size of the modulus, i.e. 768 bytes.
+To verify submitted solutions, an order-finding contract was [deployed](../assets/eip-X/test/bounty-contracts/order-finding-bounty/cost-of-solving-order.test.ts) with a lock having a random 3072-bit modulus and a random 3071-bit base.
+Cleve[^14] defines the quantum order-finding problem to have an order no greater than twice the bit size of the modulus, i.e. 768 bytes.
 Therefore, 768 random solutions of byte size equal to its iteration were sent to the contract.
 The maximum gas cost from these iterations was 4,835,737 gas, the minimum was 108,948, the mean was 2,472,370, and the median was 2,478,643.

-Deploying 119 locks at 3,072 bits costed 4,029,364,172 gas, which includes testing that the generated base was neither 1 nor -1 and was coprime with the modulus.
+[Deploying](../assets/eip-X/deploy/2_deploy_order_finding_bounty.ts) an order-finding contract with 119 locks at 3,072 bits resulted in a cost of 4,029,364,172 gas, which includes testing that the generated base was neither 1 nor -1 and was coprime with the modulus.
 Alternatively, deploying without checking for being coprime could also use a probabilistic method.
-Deploying the contract at 119 locks without checking for coprimality costed 242,370,598 gas.
-However, since two randomly generated integers have about 0.61 chance of being coprime[15], generating 23 random pairs would have a one in a billion chance of having no coprime pairs.
+Deploying the contract at 119 locks without checking for coprimality resulted in a cost of 242,370,598 gas.
+However, since two randomly generated integers have about 0.61 chance of being coprime[^15], one would need to generate 23 random pairs to have a one in a billion chance of having no coprime pairs.
 So, this probabilistic method would also cost a large amount, possibly more, depending on the satisfactory probability.

-Deploying the prime factorization puzzle, on the other hand, was seen to cost 150,994,811 gas when generating 119 locks of size 3,072 bits.
+[Deploying](../assets/eip-X/deploy/1_deploy_prime_factoring_bounty.ts) the prime factorization puzzle, on the other hand, resulted in a cost of 150,994,811 gas when generating 119 locks of size 3,072 bits.

-This opens up a debatable question as to which puzzle would be less costly and for which party.
-Order-finding has a much higher deploy cost but also has a chance of costing far less to the solver, which would decrease the barrier to entry of solving the problem.
+This opens up a debatable question as to which puzzle should be used based on which would be less costly and for which party.
+Order-finding has a much higher deployment cost but also has a chance of costing far less to the solver, which would decrease the barrier to entry of providing solutions to the problem.
 However, prime factorization likely costs less to deploy and, in the worst case of order-finding, costs about the same to verify solutions.

-#### Sign a message given a public key
+#### Sign a message without the secret key
-Given a random public key, the solver would need to sign a message, which the contract would verify to have been correctly signed by the public key.
+The solver would need to sign a message, which the contract would verify to have been correctly signed by the public key.

-The downside to this approach is that the contract would act less like a leading indicator to secure ETH funds as by the time the puzzle is solved, the ability to forge signatures will have already been achieved.
+Since quantum computers are not currently expected to be able to reverse hash functions, one could not sign a message with only the public address alone.
+Hence, the contract could not simply randomly generate a public address with which the solver could sign a message.
+Rather, it would need to generate a secret key in order to generate and sign messages that the solver could use to sign their own message.
+This opens up trust issues, as the minter of the contract has the capability to see the secret key and therefore could provide the solution without needing a quantum computer.

 #### Factor a product of large, generated primes
 Instead of generating an RSA-UFO, the contract could implement current RSA key generation protocols and first generate two large primes to produces the product of the primes.
-This method has the flaw that the minter has the capability to see the primes, and therefore some level of trust would need to be given that the minter would throw the values away.
+This method again has the flaw that the minter has the capability to see the primes, and therefore some level of trust would need to be given that the minter would throw the values away.

 #### Decentralized trusted setup